Protectorate of the Western Regions: Establishment

 During the second half of the first century CE, at the time of the Eastern Han dynasty, Chinese armies led by Ban Chao, Dou Gu, and Guo Xun brought the Western Regions back under Han control.
-The Protectorate was thus re-established.
-In 74 CE, Emperor Ming of Han and his successor awarded the position of Protector-General (now with administrative obligations as well) to general Chen Mu.
+The protectorate was thus re-established.
+In 74 CE, Emperor Ming of Han and his successor awarded the position of protector-general (now with administrative obligations as well) to general Chen Mu.
+Chen Mu was killed by the rebellious troops of Yanqi and Qiuci.
 In 83 CE, the office of Chief Official of the Western Regions was established and awarded to Ban Chao.
-The position of the Chief Official was beneath that of the Protector-General.
-Ban Chao would later be made Protector-General in 91 CE, after which he reconquered the Western Regions.
-The seat of the Protectorate was for a time shifted to Taqian (or Tagan; near modern Kucha).
+The position of the chief official was beneath that of the protector-general.
+Ban Chao would later be made protector-general in 91 CE, after which he reconquered the Western Regions.
+The seat of the protectorate was for a time shifted to Taqian (or Tagan; near modern Kucha).
 Ban Chao was succeeded by Ren Shang and Duan Xi.

 On 29 July 107, a series of Qiang uprisings in the areas of Hexi Corridor and Guanzhong.
 Duan Xi was killed and the post was abandoned.
-The Protectorate was later restored from 123-124 by the son of Ban Chao, Ban Yong.
-The Protectorate was again revived in 335 by Former Liang and headquartered in Gaochang until the demise of Northern Liang.
+The protectorate was later restored from 123 to 124 by the son of Ban Chao, Ban Yong.
+The protectorate was again revived in 335 by Former Liang and headquartered in Gaochang until the demise of Northern Liang.

-In the southern Tarim Basin, coins from the period of the Protectorate's existence have been found with inscriptions in both Chinese and the Kharoshthi script, which was used for local Indo-European languages.
+In the southern Tarim Basin, coins from the period of the protectorate's existence have been found with inscriptions in both Chinese and the Kharoshthi script, which was used for local Indo-European languages.

-In the 7th century, a successor administration, the Protectorate General to Pacify the West was established by the Tang Dynasty at Xizhou (Turpan) and was later moved to Kucha.
+In the 7th century, a successor administration, the Protectorate General to Pacify the West was established by the Tang dynasty at Xizhou (Turpan) and was later moved to Kucha.

+Localisation

+Historians and archaeologists have debated the location of the archaeological site corresponding to the seat of the Protectorate of the Western Regions.
+According to the current state of archaeology, one of the candidates is the Zorküt Ancient City, due to the size of the site.